Upturn unsubscribed user

 Total Addressable Market (TAM)

-The global pharmaceutical market is valued at over $1.4 trillion and expected to grow.
-BMS is positioned to capture a significant portion of this market through its diverse portfolio and pipeline.
+The global pharmaceutical market is expected to reach over $1.7 trillion by 2027.
+BMS is well-positioned to capture a significant portion of this market through its innovative therapies.

 Upturn SWOT Analysis